developmentseed/ndquirk/README.md

 # ndquirk
 expose quirkiness in n-dimension datasets

-Just an idea for now...see the issues for more information
+Just an idea for now...see the issues soon for more information